zone117x/node-stratum-pool/README.md

 #### Under development
 * P2P functionality for highly efficient block updates from daemon as a peer node
-* Ability to use multiple daemons for block updates and submitting blocks
 * Clustering to take advantage of multiple CPU cores

 #### To do